Why I Support NCHH

 My role is behind the scenes.
 I’m not on the Hill advocating to ensure that the FY18 budget contains the necessary resources to address and prevent childhood lead poisoning like our policy team.
 (I work on employee benefit packages.)
 The producers of critically acclaimed television and news outlets haven’t lined up to interview me, as they have our chief scientist.
 I certainly haven’t invented a protocol like the Healthy Home Checkup by Healthy Housing Solutions, Inc. ®, which was designed to identify potential health and safety problems of homes before they can cause injury or health issues.
 (My greatest invention this year was the employee handbook.)
 I haven’t spoken to a panel of mayors about code enforcement as done by our deputy director.
 I don’t travel the country leading the movement, nor do I educate healthy housing practitioners about the importance of home-based asthma care programs alongside our executive director.
 The entire team here works hard every day to deliver the best tools, data, policies, and best practices to empower healthy housing professionals to do their work.
 I simply support the people who do these wonderful things.
 I’d like to think that I take care of them while they take care of everyone else.

 We’ve had a busy year.
-Originally created to help the victims of hurricanes Katrina and Rita, our flood guide, Creating a Healthy Home: A Field Guide for Cleanup of Flooded Homes, has been a valuable resource to those who are working to rebuild their homes and their lives after hurricanes Harvey and Irma.
+Originally created to help the victims of hurricanes Katrina and Rita, our flood guide, Creating a Healthy Home: A Field Guide for Cleanup of Flooded Homes [republished in 2019 as A Field Guide for Flooded Home Cleanup], has been a valuable resource to those who are working to rebuild their homes and their lives after hurricanes Harvey and Irma.

 The mini-grants we provided to several communities this year have helped hundreds of parents, teachers, and community leaders increase their understanding of lead poisoning prevention.
 Because of their education, many of these folks now know how to talk to their government representatives about these important issues.